tailwindlabs/tailwindcss/docs/source/docs/flexbox-flex-grow-shrink.blade.md

 ### Auto

-Use `.flex-auto` to allow a flex item to grow and shrink, taking into account it's initial size:
+Use `.flex-auto` to allow a flex item to grow and shrink, taking into account its initial size:

 @component('_partials.code-sample')
 <p class="text-sm text-slate-light mb-1">Default behavior</p>